Terms used:

 8.1.
 Entries

 The following disciplines are mandatory for all Skate Canada Sectionals: men’s singles, women’s singles, pairs, and ice dance in each of the four categories – Senior, Junior, Novice, Pre-Novice.
-All specifications at Sectional Championships will be identical to the corresponding Events at the applicable Skate Canada Challenge and Canadian Figure Skating Championships
+All specifications at Sectional Championships will be identical to the corresponding Events at Skate Canada Challenge, Skate Canada Trophy and Canadian Figure Skating Championships

-If there are fewer entries than the normal quota of entries to the applicable Skate Canada Challenge in any Sectional competition, the Section may dispense with the competition and approve the entry of the competitors to the Skate Canada Challenge competition of the same Category (if applicable).
+If there are fewer entries than the normal quota of entries to the applicable Skate Canada Challenge or Skate Canada Trophy in any Sectional competition, the Section may dispense with the competition and approve the entry of the competitors to Skate Canada Challenge or Skate Canada Trophy competition of the same Category (if applicable).

 The entry fees, if any, for the Skate Canada Sectionals and other Section-sponsored competitions will be set by the Section